conan-community/conan-abseil/README.md

 ## Builder Package

-Abseil has Conan supported, however its CI infrastructure is in [review] (https://github.com/abseil/abseil-cpp/pull/197).
+Abseil has Conan supported, however its CI infrastructure is in [review](https://github.com/abseil/abseil-cpp/pull/197).
 Meanwhile, Conan Community will provide a minimal infrastructure only to build Conan packages.
 This project shall be **DEPRECATED** in the future, when Abseil will provide its own official package.